Orson Hyde: Church membership and service

 Because he had signed the Richmond affidavit with Marsh, Hyde was disfellowshipped (disciplined, but not removed from membership) in 1838.
 On May 4, 1839, he was removed from the Quorum of the Twelve Apostles.
-The leadership of the church invited Hyde and William Smith to explain their actions.
+The church leadership invited Hyde to explain his actions.
 On June 27, Hyde returned to the church and publicly explained himself, recanting his affidavit and asking to be restored.
-He was readmitted into the Quorum on June 27, 1839, in Nauvoo, Illinois.
+He was readmitted into the Quorum the same day in Nauvoo, Illinois.